OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 **identifier*

 > Creates or assigns to multiple variables based on unpacking a tuple.
-If the *nameorbinding* is an identifier it creates a new variable, if *nameorbinding* is **identifier* it assigns to an existing variable with that name.  *expression* must be a tuple type, with the number of fields in the tuple equal to the number of names on the left-hand side.
-The compiler creates a new local variable for each name on the left-hand side, and infers the type of each new variable based on the type of the corresponding field of the right-hand side tuple.
+> If the *nameorbinding* is an identifier it creates a new variable, if *nameorbinding* is **identifier* it assigns to an existing variable with that name.
+> *expression* must be a tuple type, with the number of fields in the tuple equal to the number of names on the left-hand side.
+> The compiler creates a new local variable for each name on the left-hand side, and infers the type of each new variable based on the type of the corresponding field of the right-hand side tuple.
+> In the case of assignments to existing variables, the corresponding field on the left hand side must be assignable to the type of the variable.
+> No assignment may use type *void* on the left hand side.

 `if let` `Some(`*ident*`)` `=` *expression* *codeblockstatement* [`else` [*elsestatementcodeblock* | *if statement* | *if let statement*]]?